Corndel/AI6-Workshop-1-PDE/README.md

 4. Click the "Run" button (a ▶ play icon) in the notebook toolbar to execute the cell.
 5. You will see the script's output directly in the notebook.
 While it's still running, you can navigate to SageMaker Studio -> Pipelines, then click through to your pipeline, and finally through to a specific execution of that pipeline, or order to see the visual graph of your pipeline running.

+6. Note that the above could have been done by launching a new Terminal instead of from a new notebook - your coach may explain the difference.

 ## Phase 4: Reflect on the Ethics of this Pipeline

 Your coach will guide you in your discussion of the Ethics task related to this pipeline.
+You can see it running when you go back to Sagemaker Studio and click on "Pipelines" in the menu on the left.
+The pipeline should say "Running" for approx. 10 minutes, after which time it should say "Succeeded".

 <img src="Ethics First AI.png"><br>